Precedex/Precedex Ready To Use (Dexmedetomidine Hydrochloride)

 Storage

-Precedex is stored in the pharmacy or kept on the hospital ward at temperature below 25°C. Hospital staff will dispose of any leftover medication.
+Store Precedex in a pharmacy or hospital ward at temperatures below 25°C.

 Overdose Information